thinesan29/BNTA_Capstone_GroupProject/README.md

 URL: http://localhost:8080/movies/random
 ```````

-This GET method retrieves 5 random movies fromn the API everytime the URL link is refreshed.
+This GET method retrieves 5 random movies from the API everytime the URL link is refreshed.

 ### Filters and Sort